-- Go to Available under Settings > Update and Recovery > Advanced Options
+- Go to Available under Settings > Update and Recovery > Delivery Optimization

-When this is turned on, your PC may also send parts of previously downloaded Windows updates, and apps to PCs on your local network, or PCs on the internet, depending on what you have selected.
-If your Internet bandwidth is low, you can skip the Internet option.
+When this is turned on, your PC will also send parts of previously downloaded Windows updates, and apps to PCs on your local network.

-This is very interesting move from Microsoft as it will speed up update not only IT but also for every home which has multiple Windows 10 PCs.
+It is an exciting move from Microsoft as it will speed up update not only IT but also for every home which has multiple Windows 10 PCs.
 It will save a lot of bandwidth and time, especially when the scope is on the local network.

 Not only the Windows Update, but this feature will also let you download apps as well.
 Imagine if one of your PCs already have an app, your Windows Laptop can straight forward download apps from there instead of connecting to the internet to download.

 What this means is that this feature in Windows 10 will make will create multiple delivery points.
 Windows will automatically download the updates from the closes computer.

 I have experienced this personally when testing out the insiders builds.
 One of my local PC downloaded the update much faster than expected.

 The default setup for this feature is that it dynamically optimizes the amount of bandwidth.
 The device uses to both download and uploads Windows and app updates.
 However, you can choose to limit the bandwidth, both upload, and download.